 The NMFS bottom trawl is summer survey (typically extending from mid-May to mid-August).
 Because of large shifts in the distribution of pollock between management areas one survey to the next, and the high variance of biomass estimates by management area, Dorn et al. (1999) recommended that the apportionment of pollock TAC be based upon an unweighted average of four most recent NMFS summer surveys.
-The four-survey average was updated with 2011 survey results in an average biomass distribution of 35.35%, 27.57%, 34.02%, and 3.07% in areas 610, 620, 630, and 640 (Appendix Fig. 1.2).
-Including the 2011 survey and deleting the 2003 survey lowered the percentage in area 610 by 5 percentage points and raised the percentage in areas 620 and 630 by 2 and 3 percentage points respectively.
+The four-survey average was updated with 2013 survey results in an average biomass distribution of 32.61%, 30.67%, 33.80%, and 2.92% in areas 610, 620, 630, and 640 (Appendix Fig. C.1).
+Including the 2013 survey and deleting the 2005 survey lowered the percentage in area 610 by 3 percentage points and raised the percentage in areas 620 by 3 percentage points.
+The percentage in area 630 is almost unchanged.